 If you don't plan to use your dough right away you can refrigerate the dough for up to a day.
 Just let it come up to room temperature before you roll it out.
 You can also freeze the dough for 2-3 weeks.

-Once you're ready to roll out the pasta cut the dough into fourths.
-You'll roll out each piece individually so keep the other pieces wrapped in plastic or covered with a slightly damp kitchen towel so they don't dry out while you work.
+- Cut the dough into fourths.
+You'll roll out each piece individually, so keep the other pieces wrapped in plastic or covered with a slightly damp kitchen towel so they don't dry out while you work.

-Adjust the machine to the next thinnest setting and feed the sheet through two more times.
-Repeat this, stepping down a setting each time, until you reach your desired thickness.
-If the sheet gets too long you can cut it in half and continue.
+- Adjust the machine to the next thinnest setting and feed the sheet through two more times.
+Repeat this, stepping down one setting each time, until you reach your desired thickness.
+If the sheet gets too long, you can cut it in half and continue.
 Just be sure to cover or wrap the piece you're not working with.

-For a noodle pasta like fettuccini or lasagna I go to the third or fourth from the last setting on my machine.
-For a ravioli you'll want to go a bit thinner until it's almost translucent.
+For noodle pasta like papradelle or fettuccini or lasagna sheets, I go to the third or fourth from the last setting on my machine.
+For a ravioli, you'll want to go a bit thinner until it's almost translucent.
 On my machine that's the second to last setting.

-If you don't have a pasta machine you can roll it out with a rolling pin.
-Just be sure to keep everything well floured to avoid sticking.
+If you don't have a pasta machine, you can roll it out with a rolling pin.
+Just be sure to keep everything floured to avoid sticking.

-If you want different widths such as lasagna or pappardelle or if don't have a pasta machine, you can roll up the sheet like a jelly roll and use a sharp knife to cut it into the desired size.
+If you want different widths, such as lasagna or pappardelle, or if you don't have a pasta machine, you can roll or fold the pasta sheet and use a sharp knife to cut the noodles to the desired size.

 Homemade fresh pasta cooks very quickly.
-Just bring a large pot of salted water to a rolling boil and add the pasta.
+Bring a large pot of salted water to a rolling boil and add the pasta.
 Cook for around 2-3 minutes until al dente.

 For longer storage the freezer is best.
 To freeze place the entire baking sheet with your arranged noodle folds or nests in the freezer and allow them to completely freeze.
 Place them in an airtight container or freezer bag and store for up to two months.